eyaler/LordTubeMaster/README.md

 Demo: https://eyaler.github.io/LordTubeMaster/#dQw4w9WgXcQ

-Note as of August 2024 this is only supported on *Chromium desktop*.
+Note as of September 2024 this is only supported on *Chromium desktop*.

 Enable graphics/hardware acceleration browser setting to reduce lag.
 Particularly for the WebGPU examples - make sure you are using a discrete GPU.